coatl/redparse/README.txt

   different value in the unparsed code than it had originally.
 * some floating-point literals don't survive parse/unparse roundtrip intact, due to bugs in MRI 1.8's Float#to_s/String#to_f.
+* unparsing of trees whose input was in a character set other than ascii may not work.

 == Known problems with ParseTree compatibility
 * Major: